jacksu/machine-learning/DeepLearning.md

 [deep-visualization-toolbox](https://github.com/yosinski/deep-visualization-toolbox)---DeepVis Toolbox

 [SeetaFace Engine](https://github.com/seetaface/SeetaFaceEngine)---SeetaFace Engine is an open source C++ face recognition engine, which can run on CPU with no third-party dependence.

+[conv_arithmetic](https://github.com/vdumoulin/conv_arithmetic)---A technical report on convolution arithmetic in the context of deep learning
 ## 应用

 [深度学习在情感分析中的应用](http://geek.csdn.net/news/detail/232869)